ablestack/graphql-codegen-hasura/README.md

 - reactApolloVersion (2 | 3, default value: 3): sets the version of react-apollo
 - fragmentImportFrom: import path to the gql fragment generated code.
 Only required if withFragments:false
+- trimString: optional string to trim from each type name.
+Useful for trimming Hasura prepended schema name
 - withFragments: boolean flag for fragment gql code generation
 - withQueries: boolean flag for query gql code generation
 - withInserts: boolean flag for insert gql code generation